BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 rules.
 This behaviour is controlled via parameters in the settings file.
 See the [Settings file](#settings-file) section for details.

-Alternatively, the databases may be downloaded maunally via the `download_databases.sh` scripts accessible like so:
+Alternatively, the databases may be downloaded manually via the `download_databases.sh` scripts accessible like so:

 ```sh